 Universities like Duke University, Peace University, University of North Carolina, Meredith College, and North Carolina State University are all close.
 Being in such proximity to all of these prestigious schools shows just how important education is for them.
 Forbes even ranked Raleigh the second most educated city in the US.
 And since over 25% of the population has a master’s degree or a doctorate, it is easy to see why.

-If you are looking to find different schools in the Raleigh area, you can use the website GreatSchools.org.
+You are looking to find different schools in the Raleigh area, you can use the website GreatSchools.org.
 It offers rankings, ratings, and other relevant information for schools throughout the Raleigh area.
 The only possible downside to studying in Raleigh is that some colleges can be a little far.
 However, this is an issue that you can easily fix by using the variety of buses in the city.
 Almost all of the buses connect to major schools and universities throughout the city.

 You will also find plenty of other college students to commute within the city.
 Colleges are also close to some of the best fast-food restaurants around.
 So when you are done with your day in college, you can finish off the day with some good food.

-The Best Places to visit in Raleigh
+The Best Places to Visit in Raleigh

 While Raleigh is certainly not a major tourist destination, it still offers plenty of things for you to see or do.
 There are plenty of unique attractions throughout the city that you can see or enjoy.
 You will also be able to find various places that could excite you since Raleigh has something for everyone.
 And the best part is that most tourist destinations in the city are free to enter and even enjoy.